smruti4444/File_analyzer_chatbot/README.md

 #requests → to interact with the OpenRouter AI API

 # You have to make a folder name {uploads} in the project like static and templates folder

+# Make your openrouter api key and put the key in main.py file variable name openrouter_api_key